Herbert Wendell Gleason

 Herbert Wendell Gleason (June 5, 1855 –1937) was a photographer in the United States.
+His works can be found in private, and institutional collections.
+A privately owned auction house, Winney Auction & Appraisal LLC has a collection of approximately 1000 glass photo negatives, and 1000 hand colored and b&w Magic lantern slides.
 The Concord Free Public Library has 700 of his negatives.
 The Whitney Museum of American Art has nine of his photographs.
 The Getty Museum has six of his photographs.

 He was born in Malden, Massachusetts.
 He was in Williams College class of 1877.
 He graduated from Andover Theological Seminary with a Bachelor of Divinity degree in 1882.
 He married Lulie Wadsworth Rounds in 1883.

 He became a Congregational minister before transitioning to become a photographer.
 He did landscape photography of National Parks traveling with John Muir and Stephen Mather.
 From 1899 to 1934 he photographed the American West, missions in California, Luther Burbank's horticultural experiments, mansions and formal gardens on the east coast, Boston's Arnold Arboretum, flowers in the wild and in gardens, the Canadian Rockies, and National Parks including Yosemite National Park.
 He also photographed Alaska, Minnesota, Native Americans, commercial, and industrial subjects.

 He gave slide show presentations.
 His wife was a colorist for his slides.